- What is hepatitis C?

 What is hepatitis C treatment?

-Hepatitis C treatments are highly effective and cure over 95% of people with hepatitis C.
+Hepatitis C treatment is highly effective and cures over 95% of people with hepatitis C.

-- Treatment means taking pills, usually for 8 or 12 weeks.
+- Treatment means taking pills, usually for eight or 12 weeks.

 - For most people, treatment means taking one to three pills once a day.